eclipse-openj9/openj9/doc/compiler/hcr/NextGenHCR.md

 (OSR).
 OSR is a technology introduced into the VM and JIT in Java 7.1 and which has had some limited usage until now.
 OSR allows JITed code to, optionally, transition execution back to the VM at well-defined points in the program.
-Achieving this transition requires some very complex mechanics as the VM’s bytecode stack state must be recreated from the values held in registers and on the stack by the JITed method implementation.
+Achieving this transition requires some very complex mechanics as the VM's bytecode stack state must be recreated from the values held in registers and on the stack by the JITed method implementation.